Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Students will not use Internet access for non-school related activities

-- Students must notify teacher immediately if inappropriate material is found on school computers.
+- Students must notify the teacher immediately if inappropriate material is found on school computers.

 Personal Electronic Technology Devices (PTD)

-Never capture, transmit, or store images or recordings without express permission of the person being recorded, parent permission of a minor and/or approval of teacher/staff/administration.
+- Never capture, transmit, or store images or recordings without the express permission of the person being recorded, parent permission of a minor and/or approval of teacher/staff/administration.

-The content of any PTD device may be reviewed by Holy Souls teacher/staff/administration as part of any investigation of policy violation or other suspected inappropriate, immoral and/or illegal use.
+- The content of any PTD device may be reviewed by Holy Souls teacher/staff/administration as part of an investigation of policy violation or other suspected inappropriate, immoral and/or illegal use.

-If an illegal act is discovered, local law enforcement officials will be contacted.
+- If an illegal act is discovered, local law enforcement officials may be contacted.

-Holy Souls School and organizations are not responsible for any harm to PTDs, including but not limited to the loss, theft, damage, or destruction.
+- Holy Souls School and organizations are not responsible for any harm to PTDs, including but not limited to loss, theft, damage, or destruction.

-- Sending e-mail or instant messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill.
+- Sending e-mail or instant messages that are mean or threatening.

 - Using a camera phone to take and send embarrassing photographs/recordings of students or school staff members or posting these images on social networking sites or video sharing sites.